oroinc/platform-application/README.md

 Installed PHP Accelerators must be compatible with Symfony and Doctrine (support DOCBLOCKs)

-Using MySQL 5.6 with HDD is potentially risky because of performance issues
+Using MySQL 5.6 on HDD is potentially risky because of performance issues

 Recommended configuration for this case: